sikopet/blog/posts/module-build.md

     # Allow adding new modules to existing distro.
     plugins: Module::Starter::AddModule

-... or use command line arguments like:
+... or use `module-starter` (see below) command line arguments like:

     --mb
     --email=foo@bar.org